ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 If an Application Service Provider has an application-specific need to have multiple validations for the same label, multiple prefixes can be used, such as "`_<FEATURE>._<PROVIDER_RELEVANT_NAME>-challenge`".

 An Application Service Provider may also specify prepending a random token to the owner name of a validation record, such as "`_<RANDOM_TOKEN>._<PROVIDER_RELEVANT_NAME>-challenge`".
 This can be done either as part of the challenge itself ({{cname-dcv}}), to support multiple Intermediaries ({{multiple}}), or to make it harder for a third party to scan what Application Service Providers are being used by a given domain name.

-### Scope Indication {#scope-indication}

-For applications that may apply more broadly than to a single hostname, the RECOMMENDED approach is to differentiate the application-specific underscore prefix labels to also include the scope (see {{scope}}).
-In particular:

-* "`_<PROVIDER_RELEVANT_NAME>-host-challenge.example.com`" applies only to the specific hostname of "example.com" and not to anything underneath it.
-* "`_<PROVIDER_RELEVANT_NAME>-wildcard-challenge.example.com`" applies to all hostnames at the level immediately underneath "example.com".
-For example, it would apply to "foo.example.com" but not "example.com" nor "quux.bar.example.com"
-* "`_<PROVIDER_RELEVANT_NAME>-domain-challenge.example.com`" applies to the entire domain "example.com" as well as its subdomains.
-For example, it would apply to all of "example.com", "foo.example.com", and "quux.bar.example.com"

-The Application Service Provider will normally know which of these scoped DNS records to query based on the User's requested configuration, so this does not typically result in multiple queries for different possible scopes.
-If discovery of scope is needed for a specific application as part of the domain control validation process, then the scope could alternatively be encoded in a key value pair in the record data.

-Note that the ACME DNS challenge specification {{ACME-SCOPED-CHALLENGE}} has incorporated this scope indication format.

 Application owners SHOULD utilize the IANA "Underscored and Globally Scoped DNS Node Names" registry {{UNDERSCORE-REGISTRY}} and avoid using underscore labels that already exist in the registry.